jaintanmay121/Udacity-Data-Analyst-ND/Project 4- Wrangle and Analyze Data/readme.md

 ## Report
 Two reports:
-- Wwrangling efforts are briefly described in wrangle_report.pdf.
+- Wrangling efforts are briefly described in wrangle_report.pdf.
 - The three (3) or more insights the student found are communicated in act_report.pdf including visualization.